Michigan Dairy Memorial Scholarship

 Scholarships may be named for an individual or organization with a minimum gift of $50,000.
 A named scholarship is awarded as part of the Michigan Dairy Memorial and Scholarship Foundation program and carries the name of the individual or organization that provides the funds.

-- $1,500 for fall semester to freshmen in Ag Tech or 4-year program
+- $3,000 over two semesters to freshmen in Ag Tech or 4-year program

 - $2,000 for fall semester to Ag Tech students

 - $3,500 over two semesters to students in a 4-year program (new or renewal)

 - Glenn and Anne Lake Scholarship - $8,500 over two semesters